Code of Conduct

 All community participants–including members and guests of members, event hosts, sponsors, presenters, exhibitors and attendees–are expected to abide by this code of conduct.

-By becoming a member of Warp Zone, or attending or hosting any event at Warp Zone in any capacity, or any event Louisville Makes Games! hosts (including GameDevLou meetups), you agree to abide by this code of conduct, and cooperate with organizers who enforce it.
+By becoming a member of Warp Zone, or attending or hosting any event at Warp Zone in any capacity, or any event Louisville Makes Games hosts, you agree to abide by this code of conduct, and cooperate with our facilitators who enforce it.

 We insist that everyone who uses the space remains mindful of, and takes responsibility for, their speech and behavior.
 This includes:

 - Always acting out of respect and concern for the free expression of others.